fleek-platform/dashboard/README.md

 NEXT_PUBLIC_WEBSITE_URL="https://custom.hostname"
 ```

-You may only find this useful when hosting the application alongside other, such as [website](https://github.com/fleek-platform/website) where you'd need to control the environment to play along.
+You may only find this useful to control the prebuild distribution package, e.g. when hosting the application alongside other, such as [website](https://github.com/fleek-platform/website) where you'd need to control the environment to play along.
+You'd also have to put the file in the distribution files.

 ### Preview build